-Description: The Estuary Program engages with partners to collaborate on efforts to engage the community and promote stewardship.
-Volunteer efforts are particular powerful for connecting with community members and encouraging stewardship.
+Description: The Estuary Program engages with partners to collaborate in efforts to engage the community and promote stewardship.
+Volunteer efforts are particularly powerful for connecting with community members and encouraging stewardship.

 Progress Towards Milestones: Staff opportunistically partnered with organizations to engage the community including Creek Lands Conservation, Camp Ocean Pines, California State Parks, and more.
-Staff hosted one more Science on Tap event in June, with 40 attendees learning about eelgrass in Morro Bay.
-We also hosted a Science Explorations event in August to learn more about eelgrass, wasting disease, and fish studies in Morro Bay that had 30 attendees.
-Staff continued tabling at the Downtown SLO Farmers Market approximately quarterly.
-Tabling at farmers markets in the second half of FY24 reached approximately 200 people.
-Staff hosted four cleanups at Morro Rock in the second half of FY24, picking up 115 pounds of trash with 180 volunteers.
-The plans for working with ECOSLO on Adopt-a-Spot cleanups in Morro Bay and Los Osos have been progressing, and this fall we will make an implementation plan.
+Staff hosted one Science on Tap event in October, with 18 attendees learning about the habitats of Morro Bay.
+We also hosted a Science Explorations event in January to learn more about our marsh modelling efforts and partner projects assessing vulnerability and planning in vital habitat and transportation corridors.
+This event held in Los Osos had 22 attendees.
+Staff hosted one cleanup at Morro Rock in the first half of FY25, picking up 15 pounds of trash with 65 students, teachers, and parents from Monarch Grove Elementary.
+The plans for working with ECOSLO on Adopt-a-Spot cleanups in Morro Bay and Los Osos have been progressing.